-Golf has welcomed many new players to the game over the last year, and as the newbies start traveling, Myrtle Beach is home to a number of beginner-friendly courses.
+Golf has welcomed many new players to the game over the last couple of years, and as the newbies start traveling, Myrtle Beach is home to a number of beginner-friendly courses.

 That doesn’t mean these layouts are too “easy” for better players, but it does mean they have tees and/or architectural features that make them more attractive for developing golfers.
 Here are our top 5 Myrtle Beach golf courses for beginners: